Enterprise glossary, terms, and definitions platform

 Make every definition accountable with business owners, content stewards, review context, and structured metadata that reflects how enterprise teams actually work.

-Support enterprise discoverability
+Support enterprise glossary discoverability

 Route people to the correct workspace